MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Experimental Evaluation

 The person detector is the largest and most complex model of the three.
 Given an input frame, its task is to detect the presence of a person.
 In particular, the model takes a grayscale image of $96 \times 96$ pixels and outputs the probabilities of the two classes \emph{person} and \emph{not-person}.
 The architecture is based on \emph{MobileNet} version~1~\cite{howard2017mobilenets} and employs a series of DepthwiseConv2D operators followed by Conv2D operators.
 The end of the chain consists of an AveragePool2D layer, followed by a Conv2D operator, and a final Softmax activation function layer.
-A simplified representation of the model, which was trained on the \emph{Visual Wake Words Dataset}~\cite{chowdhery2019visual}, is shown in Fig.~\ref{fig:person-detect-model}.
+A simplified representation of the model is shown in Fig.~\ref{fig:models}~(right).
+Similarly to the speech command recognizer, this is available on the TFLM repository~\cite{TFLMPerson2024}.
+It was pre-trained on the \emph{Visual Wake Words Dataset}~\cite{chowdhery2019visual}, and then evaluated on its own 406 testing samples.
 Due to the type and quantity of operators involved, which require 4D tensors, the size of the model reaches 301kB.
 For this reason, in the following experiments, the person detector model will be evaluated only on MCUs with sufficient Flash memory to accommodate its size.

 Although MicroFlow can run on a variety of systems, the analysis here focuses on bare-metal embedded devices.
-Specifically, the evaluation was done on the following MCU and test boards, arranged in descending order based on their performance and resource constraints (see Table~\ref{tab:hardware-summary}): \begin{itemize} \item ESP32 (Adafruit HUZZAH32); \item ATSAMV71 (SAM V71 Xplained Ultra); \item nRF52840 (Arduino Nano 33 BLE Sense); \item LM3S6965 (emulated by QEMU\footnote{\url{https://www.qemu.org/}}); \item ATmega328 (Arduino Uno). \end{itemize} This choice covers a wide range of possible memory sizes, architectures, and peripherals.
+Specifically, the evaluation was done on the MCU and test boards detailed in see Table~\ref{tab:hardware-summary}, listed in descending order based on their performance and considering resource constraints: \begin{itemize} \item ESP32 (Adafruit HUZZAH32); \item ATSAMV71 (SAM V71 Xplained Ultra); \item nRF52840 (Arduino Nano 33 BLE Sense); \item LM3S6965 (emulated by QEMU\footnote{\url{https://www.qemu.org/}}); \item ATmega328 (Arduino Uno). \end{itemize} This choice covers a wide range of possible memory sizes, architectures, and peripherals.
 From the high-performance 32-bit ESP32 with 4MB of Flash and 328kB of RAM, to the 8-bit ATmega328, with only 32kB of Flash and 2kB of RAM.